MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-3--Connecting-WordGame-to-Sinatra-9ef3.md

 Running the Sinatra app
 -----------------------

-As before, run the shell command `bundle exec rackup --host 0.0.0.0` to start the app, or `bundle exec rerun -- rackup` if you want to rerun the app each time you make a code change.
+As before, run the shell command `bundle exec rackup --host 0.0.0.0` to start the app, or `bundle exec rerun -- rackup 0.0.0.0` if you want to rerun the app each time you make a code change.

 #### Self Check Question

-<details><summary>Based on the output from running this command, what is the full URL you need to visit in order to visit the New Game page?</summary><p><blockquote>The Ruby code <code>get '/new' do...</code> in <code>app.rb</code> renders the New Game page, so the full URL is in the form <code>http://localhost:9292/new</code></p></details>
+<details><summary>What is the full URL you need to visit in order to visit the New Game page?
+(See output of rackup to see the port.)</summary><p><blockquote>The Ruby code <code>get '/new' do...</code> in <code>app.rb</code> renders the New Game page, so the full URL is in the form <code>http://name1-name2-9292.codio.io/new</code>, where name1-name2 are for your Codio box and 9292 is the port.</p></details>
 <br />

 Visit this URL and verify that the Start New Game page appears.